Apple colluded on e-book prices, judge finds

 "Apple has struggled mightily to reinterpret Jobs' statements in a way that will eliminate their bite," Cote said.
 "Its efforts have proven fruitless."

-Cote also rejected Apple's argument that it would be unfair to single out the company when Amazon and Google Inc (GOOG.O), among others, entered similar agency agreements with publishers.
+Cote also rejected Apple's argument that it would be unfair to single out the company when Amazon and Google Inc, among others, entered similar agency agreements with publishers.

 Apple argued that it had never understood that publishers might have discussed higher prices before the iPad launch.